terraform-google-modules/terraform-google-cloud-storage/README.md

 ### Service Account

-A service account with the following roles must be used to provision the resources of this module:
+User or service account credentials with the following roles must be used to provision the resources of this module:

 - Storage Admin: `roles/storage.admin`